Comparison5 min read

 Powertrain

-The Tacoma's engine lineup runs from a 228-hp base turbo-four up to a 326-hp i-FORCE MAX hybrid.
-The hybrid is the headline.
-326 horsepower and 465 lb-ft of torque make it the most muscular mid-size powertrain on the market, and the integrated electric motor helps low-speed crawl on the off-road trims.
+The Tacoma's lineup runs from a 228-hp base turbo-four up to a 326-hp i-FORCE MAX hybrid, and that hybrid is the headline — 326 hp and 465 lb-ft of torque make it the most muscular mid-size powertrain on the market, with the electric motor helping low-speed crawl on the off-road trims.

-The Ranger counters with a 270-hp 2.3L EcoBoost base and a 315-hp 2.7L EcoBoost V6 on higher trims.
-The Raptor steps up to a 3.0L EcoBoost producing 405 hp.
-The Ranger's transmission (10-speed) shifts faster and is better-matched to the V6 than the Tacoma's 8-speed is to the turbo-four.
+The Ranger counters with a 270-hp 2.3L EcoBoost base and a 315-hp 2.7L EcoBoost V6 up the range, and the Raptor steps to a 3.0L EcoBoost at 405 hp.
+The Ranger's 10-speed shifts faster and pairs better with the V6 than the Tacoma's 8-speed does with its turbo-four.
 No Ranger hybrid in 2026.

 Towing and payload